What Makes Pet Food Sustainable?

 Key Points

-BSF uses less land, water, and energy than traditional meat and produces far fewer emissions.Hong Kong already has local BSF solutions
+BSF uses less land, water, and energy than traditional meat and produces fewer emissions.It’s safe, nutritious, and locally relevant

 Sustainable Pet Food: Best Practices